Railgun-Community/cookbook/README.md

 ## Write your own dApp Integration

-The RAILGUN Cookbook gives you the tools to write a "Recipe" to convert your dApp into a zkApp that is private and anonymized.
+The RAILGUN Cookbook gives you the tools to write a "Recipe" to convert your dApp into a zkApp - private and fully anonymized.
 Your Recipe can interact with any smart contract using your private balance in RAILGUN.
 A Recipe contains a series of smart contact calls that are combined into a multicall.
-The Cookbook will automatically and executed in a Relay Adapt contract.

 ### Cookbook "Steps"